Ireland, Itinerary

 What I will say to McDermott’s Pub’s credit is that it seemed to have a very lively music scene later in the evening.
 Both nights in Doolin we walked by McDermott’s while they had live music going on.
 The music we heard was good and the crowds were into it.
 I would have loved to grab a drink, but we were tired and had early plans.

-Based on this, I would suggest trying McDermott’s Pub in the evening when they have traditional music happening.
+Based on this, I would suggest trying McDermott’s Pub in the evening when they have trad music happening.
 Skip it during the day.

 Gus O’Connor’s Pub